 - Architecture: Neoclassical style, large rooms and majestic staircases.

-- State of Disrepair: Cracked walls, collapsed ceilings, and overgrown vegetation.
+- State of disrepair: Cracked walls, collapsed ceilings, and overgrown vegetation.

-- Access: Restricted, requires discretion and precaution.
+- Access: Restricted, requires discretion and caution.

 2: The Abandoned Hospital of Ham